GRIDAPPSD/CIMHub/README.rst

 - **outpath\_glm** relative path to output GridLAB-D files, typically *./glm/*.
   WARNING: contents may be deleted and rewritten on subsequent exports.
 To forego GridLAB-D export, omit this attribute, or specify as None or an empty string.
+- **dss\_controls** if specified and *true*, will run the incoming and converted OpenDSS files in static control mode.
+The default is to run with controls off.
+- **dss\_tolerance** if specified, will run the incoming and converted OpenDSS files with this solution tolerance.
+The default is 1e-8.
 - **skip\_gld** will forego GridLAB-D export and validation if *true*, regardless of whether *outpath\_glm* has been set.
 This can be more convenient than removing *outpath\_glm*, which is now the preferred method, if you are temporarily using an older version of GridLAB-D.